stephomi/nomadsculpt.com/manual/docs/layers.md

 #### Channel factors

-These controls let you change how much of the sculpt/color/roughness/metalness/opacity are shown.
+These controls let you scale the amount of sculpt/color/roughness/metalness/opacity this layer displays.
 These values are multiplied against the layer factor slider, so for example if the layer strength is 1, but the color channel factor is 0.5, then the color displayed will be at 0.5 strength.

 `Offset` is a slider for the layer sculpt strength.
 While color/roughness/metalness are clamped between 0 and 1, offset can be any value, both positive and negative.

+::: tip
-This can be used to turn a layer of bumps into a layer of cavities, or a smile into a frown:
+Offset can be used to turn a layer of bumps into a layer of cavities, or a smile into a frown:
 ![](./videos/layer_happysad.mp4)